Statistically-informed deep learning for gravitational wave parameter estimation: Experimental Results

-The deep learning parameter estimation results presented in Tables~\ref{tab_real_event_results_BNN} are consistent with those obtained with established, Bayesian parameter estimation pipelines~\cite{o1o2catalog}.
-The reliable astrophysical information inferred in low-latency by these deep learning algorithms for each BBH signal (less than 2 milliseconds) warrants the extension of this framework to characterize other GW sources, including eccentric compact binary mergers, and sources such as BBH systems with significant spin and asymmetric mass-ratios that require the inclusion of higher-order modes for accurate GW source modeling.
-This work is under earnest development and will be presented shortly.
+The reliable astrophysical information inferred in low-latency by deep learning algorithm warrants the extension of this framework to characterize other sources, including eccentric compact binary mergers, and sources that require the inclusion of higher-order waveform modes.
+Furthermore, the use of physics-inspired deep learning architectures and optimization schemes~\cite{Khan:2020foe} may enable an accurate measurement of the spin of binary components.

-Having demonstrated the application of deep learning at scale for the characterization of BBH mergers, it is now in order to design deep neural networks for real-time detection and characterization of GW sources that are expected to have electromagnetic and astro-particle counterparts, i.e., BNS and NSBH systems.
-For that study, we expect no additional computational challenges to the ones we have already addressed in this analysis.
-The central development for such an effort, however, will consist of designing a clever algorithm to readily identify BNS or NSBH in a hierarchical manner, i.e., in principle it is not needed to train neural networks using minute long waveforms.
-Rather, we need to figure out how much information is needed to accurately reconstruct the astrophysical parameters of one of these events in real-time.
 These studies should be pursued in the future.